theKennethy/Gitadox/README.md

 ## Description

 Gitadox is a command-line interface tool that enhances your Git experience with AI-driven automation, beautiful formatting, and seamless integration with GitHub.
-It supports plugins and custom scripts to extend its functionality, making it a powerful companion for developers.
+It supports plugins and custom scri[...]

 ## Features